tusharborchate/product-dotnet-test1/README.md

 6. I follow design pattern.
 7. I have also created viewmodel for productlist select items(optional).
 8. Please note that I am using Visual Studio 2017.
 You might need to update packages.
+9.You might get roslyn comiler error . please use following command to solve it.
+Update-Package Microsoft.CodeDom.Providers.DotNetCompilerPlatform -r

 --------------------------------------------------------------------------------------------------------------------------